 Foster personal responsibility and ownership

 It’s not enough to assign a task to a team member.
 You need to give people full authority over the work so they feel engaged to complete it successfully.
-You also have to make sure that when you transfer a task, the assigned person has taken complete responsibility over it.
+You also have to make sure that when you transfer a task, the assigned person has taken complete responsibility for it.

 Fostering a culture of accountability in your team starts with including team members in objective setting meetings.
 You can work together to decide what the milestones for a task are.
 Upon reaching each of them, they can check if the performance matches the expectations that have been outlined.